Study in Oxford

-In the PLU IHON-Oxford Program, students have the opportunity to pursue one-on-one learning in their field of study through the world-renowned Oxford tutorial system, while also exploring place-based learning in the UK with an IHON faculty member.
+As an IHON student in the program, you’ll have the opportunity to pursue one-on-one learning in your field of study, while also exploring place-based learning in the UK with an IHON professor.

-While at Oxford, program participants enjoy associated student status at one of three Oxford colleges, have access to the world-renowned Bodleian Library, and can take part in the many public lectures and other events at Oxford many different colleges and institutions.
-Many students also join teams, choirs and orchestras, volunteer organizations, and many other groups while living in Oxford.
+While in Oxford, you’ll have associated student status at one of two Oxford colleges, access to the world-renowned Bodleian Library, and can take part in the many public lectures and other events at Oxford many different colleges and institutions.
+You can also join teams, choirs and orchestras, volunteer organizations, and many other groups while living in Oxford.

 IHON-OXFORD PROGRAM DETAILS